The Truth About Barndominiums: Debunking Common Misconceptions

 The truth, however, is that while metal does conduct electricity from lightning strikes, it doesn’t pose a significant risk.

-If struck, the electricity would safely dissipate into the ground, thanks to the securely anchored metal structural poles.
+If struck, the electricity would safely dissipate into the ground, thanks to securely anchored metal structural poles.

 Myth 6: Barndominiums Are Less Durable Than Traditional Homes